nanvel/blog/2017/11/trading.md

 - exit on stop and buy deeper
 - collect and combine signals from different sources
 - wait for candlestick to close
+- spot accumulation and distribution
+- spot price is close to large volume clusters in order book those been there for long time
+- spot price, volume and orders momentum increase
+- analize executed orders
+- buy in small amounts once price in range
+- when price goes up and many sale orders coming - there is resistance
+- look for loss of momentum (failed to make lower low or higher high, double top/double bottom)
+- break out from penant
+- candles getting shorter and shorter
+- conside time and dow
+- create zones, when enter - buy, exit - sell, enter next one - buy ...
+- channel break out

 Works: